nazariyg/Phred/README.md

 ## Time and Time Zones

 Phred tries its best to let you perform all kinds of time-related operations in the simplest way possible.
-The functionality that is natively present in PHP for date, time, and time zones and that is mostly scattered over the [date/time functions](http://php.net/manual/en/ref.datetime.php), [DateTime class](http://php.net/manual/en/class.datetime.php), [DateTimeZone class](http://php.net/manual/en/class.datetimezone.php), and [IntlTimeZone class](http://php.net/manual/en/class.intltimezone.php), was sorted out, refined, and put into a self-contained, fully featured, and comfortable to use [CTime](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CTime.html) class (alias `Tm`).
+The functionality that is natively present in PHP for date, time, and time zones and that is mostly scattered over the [date/time functions](http://php.net/manual/en/ref.datetime.php), [DateTime class](http://php.net/manual/en/class.datetime.php), [DateTimeZone class](http://php.net/manual/en/class.datetimezone.php), and [IntlTimeZone class](http://php.net/manual/en/class.intltimezone.php), was sorted out, refined, and put into a self-contained, fully-featured, and simply pleasant to use [CTime](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CTime.html) class (alias `Tm`).
 Time zones are embodied by objects of the [CTimeZone](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CTimeZone.html) class (alias `Tz`).

 An object of the CTime class represents a point in time.
 While there exists a multitude of time zones around the world, any represented point in time is referring to the very same moment in all of the time zones.
 Clearly, a point in time cannot be defined by the usual year, month, day, hour, minute, and second, because these date/time components vary from one time zone to another.
 Instead, any point in time is absolutely defined by a single time coordinate called Unix time.